datagovuk/dgu-vagrant-puppet/README.md

 ### Option 1: Virtual Machine creation

+Before creating the virtual machine, use the script to clone all the CKAN source repos onto your host machine.

+You may need to install git first.

+    cd $THIS_REPO/src
+    ./git_clone_all.sh

-Install Vagrant.
+Now install Vagrant.
 Launch a fully provisioned Virtual Machine as described in this repo:

     cd $THIS_REPO
     vagrant up

+Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Vagrant warnings'.

     vagrant ssh

 The prompt will change to show your terminal is connected to the VM, you will be logged in as the vagrant user.